scala-ide/scala-worksheet/README.md

 ## Note:

-There are several profiles for choosing what version of the Scala IDE and Scala compiler you want to build against:
+There are several profiles for choosing what version of the Scala IDE, Scala compiler and Eclipse you want to build against.
+Read [here][https://github.com/scala-ide/scala-worksheet/wiki/Build-the-Worksheet] for more details.

-* `scala-ide-2.0-scala-2.9`
-* `scala-ide-2.0.x-scala-2.9`
-* `scala-ide-master-scala-2.9`
-* `scala-ide-master-scala-trunk`

-Run maven like this:

-    mvn -P scala-ide-master-scala-trunk clean install